unisonweb/unison/README.md

 Build instructions
 -----

+The build instructions are super simple and are explained below.
 A couple notes before getting started:

+* If these instructions don't work for you or are incomplete, please file an issue.
 * If you're on Windows or just prefer to build the code on a known-good VM, use the [Vagrant box setup](#vagrant) after reading through these instructions.
+If you go this route, you can still use your preferred text editor.
+The VM will have shared filesystem access to the directory where you've checked out the code.
 * If you're on NixOS or just prefer to build all dependencies from source, see the [note below about trusted binary caches](#binary-caches).

-### Step 1: Install Nix
+### <a id="step-1"></a> Step 1: Install Nix

 The only thing one needs to install beforehand is the [Nix package manager](https://nixos.org/nix/).
 You don't need to install Haskell, cabal, or anything else.
 Nix will build the Unison node, editor, and all their dependencies (including GHC), with dependencies pinned by our Nix configuration to "known good" versions.
 You do not need to have Haskell or cabal installed in advance!